fedang/fedang.net/content/posts/setting-up-ly.md

 ## Moving to Openrc-init

-Unfortunately `ly` does not support `sysvinit`, Gentoo's default init system.
+Unfortunately, `ly` does not support `sysvinit`, Gentoo's default init system.
 Since my system is based around OpenRC, I decided to enable OpenRC's own init.

 For an easier transition I added the `sysv-utils` use flags to `sys-apps/openrc` and reemerged.